 - Numpy for a high-performance multidimensional array object.

-Now, we needed the data (images of characters 28*28) which had to be trained.
-We collected the data from the web and clicked 40-50 images of number plates.
-We sliced the characters and then converted it to 28*28 resolution from one number plate image.
-Hence, we decided to make this automated by creating an app in iOS and generated thousands of character images with the help of vision framework.
+Now, Apple developers needed the data (images of characters 28*28) which had to be trained.
+They collected the data from the web and clicked 40-50 images of number plates.
+And, sliced the characters and then converted it to 28*28 resolution from one number plate image.

-The blue rays read the license number plate and match it with the database of registered number plates.
+The white rays read the license number plate and match it with the database of registered number plates.